Welcome

 Okanagans teach that the body is Earth itself.
 Our flesh, blood, and bones are Earth-body; in all cycles in which Earth moves, so does our body.
 We are everything that surrounds us, including the vast forces we only glimpse’.
 Jeanette Armstrong.

-The changes needed for a world, a life, in balance and harmony start with meeting ourselves with curiosity, kindness humility and a willingness to step into the unknown.
+The changes needed for a world, a life, in balance and wholeness starts with our own hearts and minds and awareness of what we are aligned with each moment.
 You are your own medicine, and many have forgotten this.
-My work is to remind you and accompany you as you explore the landscapes of your life and come deeply home to your beating heart and the Original Mother we all share, Earth.
+My work is to remind you and accompany you as you explore the landscapes of your life, the great mystery, and come deeply home to your essential nature and the Original Mother we all share, Earth.

 About

 In my early 20s feeling utterly dislocated and deeply unhappy, suffering manifested as an eating disorder.
-On waking one morning in the depths of despair, I realised my mind was a living hell, and I’d had enough of living this way, even though I had no idea what to do next.
-And so began this extraordinary and ongoing odyssey, here for us all.
+On waking one morning in the depths of despair, I realised change was needed, even though I had no idea what to do next.
+Going to Art School, finding new ways of seeing and discovering that our lives are both mythic and ordinary was the threshold I walked through.
+I keep on walking.
+Life keeps on unfurling, teaching and guiding.

-My deep love of Earth-based spirituality took me into Shamanic study and training, initially in the Celtic tradition and later with Northern Drum.
-I have been a foster carer, librarian, trainer and mentor, and for many years worked with people living with life-threatening illness and their families, including being part of the Maggie’s Cancer Care Centre team in Oxford.
-Many years of meditation practice, silent retreat and Vision Quests weave a soulful curiosity, with inutuition and grounding into my work.
+Over the years my deep love of Earth-based spiritualities took me into Shamanic study, training and Vision Quests.
+I have been a foster carer and for many years worked with people living with life-threatening illness and their families, including being part of the Maggie’s Cancer Care Centre team in Oxford.
+I have worked therapeutically within the NHS and the voluntary sector.
+In 1998 I became engaged in Buddhist meditation practice and spent extended time on silent retreats.
+The fruits of these practices are woven into all the work I offer.

-Stepping into my 50s has been a rite of passage, something akin to becoming apprentice to 'the old woman in the woods'.
-I have a particular interest in accompanying women through a soulful menopause.
-Year-round wild swimming, walking, movement practice, myth, creating ceremony and exploring ways of living respectfully in balance and harmony with all my relations, keep calling me Home.
+Stepping into my 50s has been a rite of passage, something akin to becoming apprentice to the old woman in the woods and the soil growing the trees.
+I have a particular interest in accompanying women through a soulful, conscious menopause.
+Year-round wild swimming, walking, movement and writing practice, myth, creating ceremony and exploring ways of living in balance and wholeness with all my relations, keep calling me home and make my heart sing.